Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Hey!

-Bown down, now, now, now, now, now, now, now, banana.
+Bown down now, now, now, now, now, now, now, banana.

-He's recording each issue is going.
+He's recording each issue.

 Come on, two names to go.